 Donate Timeshare Scam

 This is a common story.
-You can read the same testimonial thousands of times over the internet.
+You can read the same testimonial thousands of times on the internet.

-That is why, we present you different options that you can consider if you have purchased a timeshare and you want to get rid of it.
-We ask you to read very carefully the following different options you have to get rid of a timeshare; because if you take the wrong direction, you could be throwing more money down the drain.
+That is why, we present you with different options that you can consider if you have purchased a timeshare, and you want to get rid of it.
+We ask you to read very carefully the following different options you have to get rid of a timeshare, because if you take the wrong direction, you could be throwing more money down the drain.

 1. Renting the timeshare:

 Nowadays, it is not an option.
 Perhaps this is the most common way to fall victim to a timeshare scam.